CHOOSE ONE OUT OF TWO OPTIONS ...

 - Do you know your conversion rates on mobile vs. desktop devices?
 Do you notice a difference among these channels?
 Do you understand how or why these differences occur?

 - If you are a retailer: How important is mobile commerce currently for you?
-If it is not particularly important, is that because you are not adapted to mobile yet or because your customers still prefer the usage of other channels?
+If it is not particularly important, is that because you are not adapted to mobile yet or because your customers still prefer to use other channels?

 - Is your email template mobile optimized?
 Do your mobile openers behave differently than desktop users?
 If yes, how so?